cardano-foundation/CIPs/CIP-1694/README.md

 is sufficient to change the protocol parameters.
 Secondly, during the bootstrap phase, a vote from the constitutional committee, together with a sufficient SPO vote, is sufficient to initiate a hard fork.
-No other actions are possible during the bootstrap phase.
+Info actions will be available, but no other actions are possible during the bootstrap phase.

-The bootstrap phase ends when a given number of epochs has elapsed, as specified in the next ledger era configuration file.
+The bootstrap phase ends when the Constitutional Committee and SPOs ratify a subsequent hard fork, enabling the remaining governance actions and DRep participation.
-This is likely to be a number of months after the hard fork.
+This is likely to be a number of months after the Chang hard fork.
+Although all features will be technically available at this point, additional requirements for using each feature may be specified in the constitution.

-Moreover, there will be an interim Constitutional committee, also specified in the next ledger era configuration file, whose term limits will be set to expire when the bootstrap phase ends.
+Moreover, there will be an interim Constitutional committee with a set term, also specified in the next ledger era configuration file.
-The rotational schedule of the first non-bootstrap committee could be included in the constitution itself.
+The rotational schedule of the first non-interim committee could be included in the constitution itself.
 Note, however, that since the constitutional committee never votes on new committees, it cannot actually enforce the rotation.